dbeley/youtube_extract/README.md

 [![Build Status](https://travis-ci.com/dbeley/youtube_extract.svg?branch=master)](https://travis-ci.com/dbeley/youtube_extract)
 [![codecov](https://codecov.io/gh/dbeley/youtube_extract/branch/master/graph/badge.svg)](https://codecov.io/gh/dbeley/youtube_extract)

-Extracts metadata for all videos from a youtube channel and exports it into a csv or xlsx file.
+Extract metadata for all videos from a youtube channel and exports it into a csv or xlsx file.

 Be sure to read the csv file using the tab character `\t` as field separator in your spreadsheet software of choice.

-It's quite slow and unpredictable, expect ~400 seconds for extracting all videos metadata from a channel containing 400 videos.
+As of now it's quite slow and unpredictable, expect ~400 seconds for extracting all videos metadata from a channel containing 400 videos.

-### Fields extracted
+## Fields extracted

 | Field          | Description                    |
 |----------------|--------------------------------|